 Since visiting the emergency room, my girl has struggled to recover.
 Not a day has gone by where she has not had some kind of fall out.
 One day a week I get a call from her at school asking to come home due to her lack of comfort; headaches, nausea, light sensitivity, noise or vibration from choir causing her dizziness.
 My daughter is a vocalist in her senior year at a performing arts high school; in April 2018 she sang on the Carnegie Hall Stage in New York with the National Honor’s Youth Honor’s Choir.
 Her whole education revolves around her ears and vocal chords.
 Right now her symptoms are causing her more pain than pleasure.
 My beautiful daughter is not feeling very pretty.

-Anyway, as I sat watching her expressions my heart was impacted by her pain.
-I said, I won’t keep these.
-I am just testing the light.
-She looked at the back of the camera and said she wanted to keep them.
-Her struggle was real and there to see on the back of the camera.
-At the time of the images she was dealing with a migraine and sound sensitivity.
+As I sat watching her expressions my heart was impacted by her pain.
+I told her I won’t keep these.
+“I am just testing the light.”
+She looked at the back of the camera.
+My girl said she wanted to keep them.
+Aliya wanted others to see the impact of her concussion through images.
+She wanted to create awareness.
+Her struggle was real, there to see on the back of the camera.

 If you would like more information about concussions and the impact on the brain or CTE visit cyndyfeasel.com author of After the Cheering Stops.